Document

 Where Should the Capital Gains Account be Opened?

-Capital gains account can be opened in any of the authorised bank branches excluding rural branches of such authorised banks.
+Capital gains account can be opened in any of the authorized bank branches excluding rural branches of such authorized banks.

 Procedure to open capital gains account and manner of deposit: